aws-samples/amazon-transcribe-live-call-analytics/lca-ai-stack/TranscriptSummarization.md

 }
 ```

-The summary text can optionally use Markdown syntax to include rich text- and/or embedded hyperlinks, images, media, etc.
+The summary can optionally use Markdown syntax to include rich text, hyperlinks, images, media, etc.

-Use the provided [FetchTranscript utility Lambda function ](./FetchTranscriptLambda.md) to retrieve the call transcript, optionally truncated to the maximum input token limit of your summarization model.
+Use the provided [FetchTranscript utility Lambda function ](./FetchTranscriptLambda.md) in your custom summarization Lambda to retrieve the call transcript, optionally truncated to the maximum input token limit imposed by your summarization model.

-If the custom Lambda fails, or you do not want to return a summary for the call, return an empty string for the value of the summary.
+If your custom Lambda fails at runtime, or you do not want to return a summary for the call, return an empty string for the value of the summary field.

 ## FetchTranscript Utility Lambda